istio/istio.io/content/en/docs/ambient/getting-started/deploy-sample-app/index.md

 $ kubectl apply -f {{< github_file >}}/samples/bookinfo/gateway-api/bookinfo-gateway.yaml
 {{< /text >}}

 By default, Istio creates a `LoadBalancer` service for a gateway.
+As we will access this gateway by a tunnel, we don't need a load balancer.
 Change the service type to `ClusterIP` by annotating the gateway:

 {{< text syntax=bash snip_id=annotate_bookinfo_gateway >}}
 $ kubectl annotate gateway bookinfo-gateway networking.istio.io/service-type=ClusterIP --namespace=default